iKarych/advent_calendar/Mission_05.md

 ## Step 2

 Alfie has 4 lights.
-We have to do few steps to turn them on.
+We have to do a few steps to turn them on.

 First, choose ``||neopixel:Neopixel||`` from the toolbox.